studyportals/Vue-Config/README.md

 ```
 _Development version_

-### Build your project
-Once the dependencies are found, and resolved, they will be excluded from your bundle.
-Your bundle
-file should now be significantly smaller!

-## Make sure you do not include the library file on our portal.
 The vue-config library is by default loaded on every page.
 Loading this library multiple times will cause the page
 to break.
 It is therefore important to exclude them!
 There are several ways to embed your resources on our portals.
 Most of them boil down to parsing the DOM, extracting the javascript and stylesheets and injecting them on the page.